OUR CROPS

 Fordhook Giant: Usually, large chard leaves are tougher than small leaves, but Fordhook is an exception.
 I trialed this fall 2018 and was impressed by the yield.

 Flamingo Pink: Just to add a little fun to the basket, a bright pink stem to brighten the day.
-Not available for 2024.
+Not available for 2025.

 Spinach: Variety TBD, probably full size bunches for spring production.

 Kale: A crop that can be intolerant to summer heat; thrives in cool weather and can continue to be harvested after the snow starts.
-We use these interchangeably with chard in omelettes, though my favourite method is steaming the leaves lightly and adding a little lemon juice and pepper.
+We use these interchangeably with chard in omelets, though my favourite method is steaming the leaves lightly and adding a little lemon juice and pepper.

 The stems are inedible, so the leaves must be peeled away.